 Seth Anderson was named as the interim Writing Center Director for the fall of 2014.

 Dr. Mark Pedretti was named Writing Center Director January 2, 2015.
-Dr. Greer Murphy joined the team as Assistant Director and Academic Director of the International Scholars Program in July 2016.
+Dr. Greer Murphy joined the team as Assistant Director and Academic Director of the International Scholars Program in July of 2016.
 The office was renamed the Center for Writing & Rhetoric in August 2017.